digital-asset/daml/docs/source/daml/intro/9_Functional101.rst

 Pattern Matching in Arguments .............................

-You met pattern matching in :doc:`3_Data`, using ``case`` statements.
-It can be convenient to already do the pattern matching at the level of function arguments.
+You met pattern matching in :doc:`3_Data`, using ``case`` statements which is one way of pattern matching.
+However, it can also be convenient to do the pattern matching at the level of function arguments.
 Think about implementing the function ``uncurry``:

 .. literalinclude:: daml/daml-intro-9/daml/Main.daml
   :language: daml